 Portability and Space-Saving Design

 Their slim and lightweight nature makes low profile mechanical keyboards ideal companions for a mobile workflow.
 They easily slip into a backpack without the bulk of a traditional mechanical keyboard.
-Furthermore, they occupy less vertical space on your desk, contributing to a cleaner, more minimalist setup.
+They occupy less vertical space on your desk, contributing to a cleaner, more minimalist setup.

 A Quieter Typing Experience